"...if we be honest with ourselves,

 Following Jesus is easy when you think about it.
 We only have to think, "What would Jesus be doing if he was here in bodily form?"
 Then once you have the answer, join him in spirit by doing what you know he would do.
 (If you don't know anything about Jesus, you can find out all about him in the New Testament.)

 The more someone loves, the more someone puts others before themselves, the greater they are.
 If you wish to be someone great, follow Jesus' example.
 He was the greatest person to ever walk this earth.
 (And contrary to popular opinion, his disciples were also great.
 See here.
-They owned their failures.
-And because they did, they were great leaders.
-For a modern day example of extreme ownership see chapter one in the book Extreme Ownership by Jocko Willink and Leif Babin.
-For a modern day example of a respected leader who lived in sin, and failed to acknowledge and repent of those sins, see here.)
+They owned their failures; and because they did, they were great leaders.
+For a modern day example of extreme ownership see chapter one in the book Extreme Ownership by Jocko Willink and Leif Babin.)

 Taken from Sir Gibbie by George MacDonald (David Jack's translation)